NguyenDucTranNhu/hangman/README.md

-# hangman
+# A Hangman
-one day learning coding Python with a game of The Hangman
+one day learning coding Python - Oriented Object Programming within the references, in a project named The Hangman game